Officer shot, killed 17-year-old boy who was fleeing at traffic stop

 The officer shot three times at one of the fleeing people -- the 17-year-old -- and struck him three times, police said.

-The teen, Antwon Rose, was taken to a hospital where he died, the medical examiner's office said.
+The 17-year-old, Antwon Rose, was taken to a hospital where he died, the medical examiner's office said.

 Rose did not have a weapon on him and none of the three suspects fired at officers, police said, adding that "two firearms were later recovered from the suspect vehicle."